Eacred/eacrdata/README.md

 **DO NOT merge from master to your feature branch; rebase.**

-Note that all ecrdata.org community and team members are expected to adhere to the code of conduct, described in the [CODE_OF_CONDUCT](docs/CODE_OF_CONDUCT.md) file.
+Note that all eacrdata.org community and team members are expected to adhere to the code of conduct, described in the [CODE_OF_CONDUCT](docs/CODE_OF_CONDUCT.md) file.
 These guidelines are generally not a challenge for decent humans.

-Also, [come chat with us on Matrix](https://www.eacred.org/matrix/) in the ecrdata channel!
+Also, [come chat with us on Matrix](https://www.eacred.org/matrix/) in the eacrdata channel!

 ## License